hadronomy/brain/README.md

 # Hadronomy's Obsidian Vault

-This is the home for
+This is the home for my 🧠